 The ecological site is dominated by deep-rooted cool season, perennial bunchgrasses and long-lived shrubs (50+ years) with high root to shoot ratios.
 The dominant shrubs usually root to the full depth of the winter-spring soil moisture recharge, which ranges from 1.0 and over 3.0 m (Comstock and Ehleringer 1992).
 Root length of mature sagebrush plants was measured to a depth of two meters in alluvial soils in Utah (Richards and Caldwell 1987).
-Mountain big sagebrush and Stansbury cliffrose are long-lived; therefore it is not necessary for new individuals to recruit every year for perpetuation of the stand.
+The ecological site has antelope bitterbrush as a dominant or subdominant shrub.
+Tap roots of antelope bitterbrush have been documented from 4.5 to 5.4 m in length (McConnell 1961).
+These shrubs have a flexible generalized root system with development of both deep taproots and laterals near the surface (Comstock and Ehleringer 1992).
+Mountain big sagebrush and antelope bitterbrush are generally long-lived; therefore it is not necessary for new individuals to recruit every year for perpetuation of the stand.
 Infrequent large recruitment events and simultaneous low, continuous recruitment is the foundation of population maintenance (Noy-Meir 1973).
 Survival of the seedlings is dependent on adequate moisture conditions.
+If cheatgrass is present, bitterbrush seedling success is much lower.
+The factor that most limits establishment of bitterbrush seedlings is competition for water resources with the invasive species cheatgrass (Clements and Young 2002).

-The perennial bunchgrasses that are co-dominant with the shrubs include bluebunch wheatgrass, Thurber's needlegrass, muttongrass, squirreltail and Indian ricegrass.
+The perennial bunchgrasses that are co-dominant with the shrubs include bluebunch wheatgrass, muttongrass, and Indian ricegrass.
 These species generally have somewhat shallower root systems than the shrubs, but root densities are often as high as or higher than those of shrubs in the upper 0.5 m but taper off more rapidly than shrubs.
 General differences in root depth distributions between grasses and shrubs result in resource partitioning in these shrub/grass systems.